subscribe to ourNewsletter

 PRO: Show Off Your Dishware

 Are you a dishware aficionado?
 A kitchen design with shelves instead of cabinets may be the right option for you.
 Display all your favorite mugs, glasses, dish sets, and more where they’re always within arm’s reach for easy access.
 We love this kitchen with white cabinets and open shelving.

 When it comes to open shelving, matching dishware to other kitchen finishes can have a stunning result.
 For example, you might choose all-white ceramic dishware to complement a white subway tile backsplash and white shaker cabinets.

 PRO: An Affordable Option

-Due to the small amount of material needed, open shelving for kitchens can also be a more affordable option.
+Due to the small amount of material needed, open shelving in kitchen pros and cons lean towards pros when considering the budget.
 Price will largely depend on the material used, with the most common option being wood.
 There is a large range of options, including the striking live-edge wood shelves shown above.